guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >```
 >The `required_version` property allows to define a specific version of terraform that has to be used in a specific system.

+To use a specific terraform version within a range, <span style="color: #d65d0e">comparison operators</span> can be used through what's called <span style="color: #d65d0e">pessimistic constraint operators</span>, represented by the symbol `~>`.
+This operator allows TerraForm to download the specific version or any available incremental version based on the value provided

 Terraform initializes the project and identifies the providers to be used for the target environment.

 <span style="color: #d65d0e">Terraform Core</span> is the installed version of Terraform that can be done on a Linux.